Amplifi-Beats/Amplifi-Beats/README.md

 Please make sure to update tests as appropriate.

 ## License
-[MIT](https://choosealicense.com/licenses/mit/) for code and All right reserved for Music and media
+All right reserved for Music and media